kenbod/sysadmin/hadoop.md

 #### Copying the public keys

 We need to copy the `authorized_keys` files from the master to each of the worker nodes.
 We will use scp for this and simply enter the password that you created for the hdfs and yarn accounts earlier.

-On the master node, run the following commands:
+On the master node, run the following commands **FOR EACH WORKER NODE:**

 1. `su - hdfs`
 2. `ssh-copy-id hdfs@worker01`